-We’ve decided to look back at some of the greatest conclusions to a Premier League season, the occasions the destination of the league title has been undecided heading into the final day of the campaign.
+We’ve decided to look back at some of the greatest conclusions to a Premier League season, the eight times the destination of the league title has been undecided heading into the final day.

 The early seasons of the Premier League era saw Blackburn Rovers emerge as a real force in English football, the Lancashire side backed by the millions of Jack Walker and propelled by the goals of British transfer-record signing Alan Shearer.

-Standing in the club’s way, however, were Manchester United, the club having broken a 26-year wait for a top-flight crown with back-to-back league titles under the guidance of Sir Alex Ferguson.
+Standing in the club’s way, however, were Manchester United.
+The Red Devils were reigning champions and had ended a 26-year wait for a top-flight crown with back-to-back league titles under the guidance of Sir Alex Ferguson.

 What ensued was a gripping title race between the defending champions and the financially-backed Rovers, though it was the latter who led for much of the campaign and headed into the final day two points clear.